 AddressIng immediate Suffering

-A jobs program is the most effective way to build a base strong enough to take back power globally.
+National jobs programs are the most effective way to build bases strong enough to take back power globally.
 Regardless of race and class, voters consistently rank “jobs and the economy” as their most important issue.
 A platform that forefronts public investment in well paying and stable jobs is a direct response to these concerns.
-Equally importantly, a jobs program can transform the political terrain by practically demonstrating the power of a progressive platform to address real people’s concerns.
+Equally importantly, a jobs program will transform the political terrain by demonstrating the power of a progressive platform to address real people’s concerns.
 This will be highly favorable to all progressive priorities--including those not usually considered "economic," such as criminal justice reform and environmental protection.

 Recently the U.S. Congressional Progressive Caucus released a bold new infrastructure plan that would invest $2 trillion over 10 years, employing 2.5 million workers in its first year to rebuild our transportation, water, energy, and information systems.
 Proposals like these point towards the kind of massive public sector jobs creation we need.
 Learn more >

 Progressive Trade Agenda

 In order to secure national victories and build global power we must address the root cause of suffering and economic decline--the global race to the bottom.
 We must build a just and sustainable global economy, in which the rich are no longer allowed to suppress wages and working conditions by threatening to reduce entire communities to poverty through divestment and capital flight.
 Only a bold progressive trade agenda can respond to the destructive effects of neoliberalism that have given rise to nationalism around the world.
 This trade agenda must include: